 A student comes up to you and asks what percent of their grade derives from their group project.
 Maybe you have that memorized, but if you don’t, you can just open the first few pages of your journal and see your list of major class assignments.
 Another student needs to know how many times they’ve been absent.
 Rather than signing into your extremely slow office desktop or signing into to the campus WiFi and your LMS class website on your smartphone, just open up your journal and check the attendance sheet.
 Office hours, new class policies you’re trying out, information on your student’s majors and grade level.
 All of these types of basic info can be placed in one easy to find location.
 And if you’re the creative type, you can have some fun designing how you include this info in your journal.

-Note: Since I use a paper notebook rather than a digital one, I don’t include my students’ last names on the attendance sheet in case I lose the notebook at some point.
-This hasn’t happened yet, but I’m paranoid enough to take this precaution.
+Note: Since I used a paper notebook this semester rather than a digital one, I didn’t include my students’ last names on the attendance sheet in case I lost the notebook at some point.
+This has never happened, but I’m paranoid enough to take this precaution.

 2. You can plan out each day/week whenever you feel inspired.